kord117/little-lemmon/README.md

 # little-lemmon

-A landing page for a ficional resturant
+A landing page for a fictional restaurant